Cretezy/dSock/README.md

   - `DSOCK_REDIS_HOST` (`redis_host`, string): Redis host.
 Defaults to `localhost:6379`
   - `DSOCK_REDIS_PASSWORD` (`redis_password`, string): Redis password.
 Defaults to no password
   - `DSOCK_REDIS_DB` (`redis_db`, integer): Redis database.
 Defaults to `0`
+- `DSOCK_DEFAULT_CHANNELS` (`default_channels`, comma-delimited string, optional): When set, clients will be automatically subscribed to these channels
 - `DSOCK_JWT_SECRET` (`jwt_secret`, string, optional): When set, enables JWT authentication
 - `DSOCK_DEBUG` (`debug`, boolean): Enables debugging, useful for development.
-Defaults to `false`

-You can write your config file in TOML (recommended), JSON, YAML, or any format supported by [viper](https://github.com/spf13/viper)
+Defaults to `false` You can write your config file in TOML (recommended), JSON, YAML, or any format supported by [viper](https://github.com/spf13/viper)

 Configs are loaded from (in order):